Health Care Reform Timeline

-Obama's Health Care Reform, commonly called ObamaCare but officially called the Patient Protection and Affordable Care Act (Affordable Health Care for America Act, PPACA, or ACA for short), was signed into law on March 23, 2010.
+Obama's Health Care Reform, commonly called ObamaCare but officially called the Patient Protection and Affordable Care Act (PPACA) or Affordable Care Act (ACA) for short, was signed into law on March 23, 2010.
 The ACA is meant to "provide affordable, quality health care for all Americans and reduce the growth in health care spending, and for other purposes".

-ObamaCare's reform of the health care system has been an ongoing effort to reform the national health care system.
-Although it has taken great strides under President Barack Obama, efforts to reform healthcare have been in motion for decades.
+ObamaCare's reform of the health care system under the ACA has been an ongoing effort to reform the national health care system.
+Although reform has taken great strides under President Barack Obama, efforts to reform healthcare have been in motion for decades.

 Why Does the Health Insurance Industry Need ObamaCare's Reforms?

 Why reform the healthcare system?
 Before we get to the health care reform timeline, here are some reasons ObamaCare health care reform was signed into law.